 How to Build Rustic Stone Planters for Your Garden

-Honestly, they are very easy to make— no building skills required, just the ability to gather rocks and stones and stack them one on top of another using a stiff mortar mix.
+Honestly, they are very easy to make— no building skills are required, just the ability to gather rocks and stones and stack them one on top of another using a stiff mortar mix.
 They are fun to build, and I think you will agree look very attractive, too.

 It took about an hour or so to build each one (depending on size, of course) and how fit I was feeling that day!
 They are really helping to beautify my garden.
 Read on to discover how I made them.